 - Using tongs, transfer the cooked pasta to the skillet with the bacon fat.
 Turn the heat on medium-high, and toss noodles with fat until very hot.
 Remove from heat.

-- Pour egg mixture into the hot noodles, while tossing with tongs.
-If necessary, add more pasta water until you get desired consistency.
+- Pour egg mixture into the hot noodles, along with the cheese, and toss with tongs.
+Keep tossing until the sauce thickens, if necessary, add more pasta water until you get desired consistency.
 Toss until pasta is coated in sauce and cheese is melted.
 Add bacon.

 - Season with cheese, salt and pepper.